Oneida Indian Nation: Clan creation

-Meaning

-The Haudenosaunee people are made up of several Nations.
-Among these nations are kinship groups called clans.
-While Nation members have their immediate family of parents and siblings, they also have an extended family of fellow Clan members.
-As a matrilineal society, each clan member is born into their clan by their mother.
-The three Oneida Nation clans are named after animals, the turtle, wolf, and bear.
-Each animal is considered to have certain positive characteristics or attributes.
-The turtle teaches patience, as well as the importance of never giving up.
-Turtles are also seen to be representative of strength and solidarity.
-They are thought to be old and wise, and are well respected.
-The wolf teaches the importance of using your ears, listening and being watchful.
-They embody a strong sense of family.
-Finally, the bear is seen as gentle and strong.
-Bears are seen as having strength in knowing that it takes more strength not to raise your hand and strike, than to give into the impulse to strike.

 Businesses

 The tribe set up Oneida Nation Enterprises, through which it operates a number of businesses in Central New York.
 As of 2013, it was the largest employer of the area, with approximately 5,000 jobs total.
 Business interests include:

 Bingo and gasoline

 In the early 1990s, the OIN opened a bingo hall.
 Ray Halbritter (Oneida), opened a gas station known as SavOn across the street.
 The cheaper gasoline made the gas station popular among the community.

 Eventually the OIN bought SavOn and expanded it into multiple locations within the area.
 Today SavOn (or SāvOn) is a chain of gas stations and convenience stores in Oneida and Madison counties, owned and operated by the Oneida Indian Nation.

 Casinos and resorts

-The OIN opened several casinos.
-The first was the Turning Stone Casino & Resort, in 1993.
-After the 2013 landmark settlement, the OIN opened the Yellow Brick Road Casino in June 2015.
-And on March 3, 2018, OIN opened the Point Place Casino in Bridgeport, NY.
+The OIN owns several casinos.
+They opened first opening Turning Stone Casino & Resort in 1993.
+After the 2013 landmark settlement, the OIN opened the Yellow Brick Road Casino in 2015.
+They opened the Point Place Casino in Bridgeport, New York, in 2018.